 Domestic Violence Resources

 Domestic Violence NSW is the peak, statewide representative body for a diverse range of specialist domestic and family violence services in New South Wales.
-Operating from a feminist, social justice perspective we work to improve the spectrum of policy, legislative and program responses to domestic and family violence (DFV) and to eliminate DFV through leadership in advocacy, partnerships and the promotion of good practice.

 Domestic and Family Violence is any behaviour which occurs in an intimate or family relationship and is violent, threatening, coercive or controlling or causes a victim to live in fear.
 Domestic Violence is widespread… Domestic Violence is usually a pattern of behaviour aimed at controlling the victim.

 Engage2Change is a pilot Men’s Behaviour Change Project, funded under the NSW Office of Women through the NSW Department of Health.
 Our Men’s Behaviour Change program offers clients 4 individual counselling appointments to assess their hopes and goals for participating.

 The National Association for Prevention of Child abuse and Neglect (NAPCAN) was co-founded by Rosemary Sinclair AO and Christine Stewart OAM in 1987, because they saw that the abuse and neglect of children was a taboo topic in Australian society in the 1980s.
 They were determined to change this and create safer communities for children.
 They set about to achieve this vision with the assistance of a passionate team of volunteers and a range of influential and committed partners.